browserify/browserify/readme.markdown

     Consider files with specified EXTENSION as modules, this option can used multiple times.

+  --ignore-transform=MODULE, --it MODULE

+    Any transforms matching the given name will be ignored, including those in your module dependencies.

   --global-transform=MODULE, -g MODULE

     Use a transform module on all files after any ordinary transforms have run.